microhomie/microhomie/docs/reference/device.rst

 .. method:: HomieDevice.publish(self, topic, payload, retained=True)

-    This method is used to publish data.
+    This async method is used to publish data.
 Topics will be prefixed with the device base topic.

     The arguments are: